Metastatic breast cancer to the brain

 What are brain metastases?

-Brain metastases are areas of cancer that develop when breast cancer cells travel to the brain and form tumors.
+Brain metastases are areas of cancer that develop when breast cancer cells spread to the brain and form tumors.
 Because the brain controls our movements, senses, and more, the affected area in the brain can affect different parts of your life.

 You may hear your doctor or others refer to brain metastases as lesions.